 Step 7.
 Optional: develop the treatment

 A treatment is a narrative of the film.
 It is what the outline looks like when being told as a story.
-You might not need this step; you can write a great screenplay from an outline.
+You might not need this step for your adaptation from novel to film; you can write a great screenplay from an outline.

 So why bother writing a treatment?

 - to bring other players on board before you have a screenplay ready

 - to send something shorter and easier to read than a screenplay to a producer or funder